|Sidebar - October 2010|

 What would make a reptile like a mammal?
 It would be mammal-like if it had mammary glands; but mammary glands donít fossilize.
 It would be mammal-like if it had a womb; but wombs donít fossilize.
 It would be mammal-like if it had hair instead of scales; but none of the mammal-like reptile fossils had skin impressions.
 It would be mammal-like if it were warm-blooded; but body temperature doesnít fossilize.

 The only things mammal-like about mammal-like reptile fossils are three bones in the jaw which look like the three bones in the mammalian inner ear.
 According to some evolutionists, these bones accidentally grew in the ear instead of the mouth, and provided an improvement in hearing which increased their chances of survival.
+[It is such a silly idea, we had to spoof it in a song.]

 Any engineer who has ever designed an antenna, microphone, loudspeaker, or any other component that depends upon impedance matching, knows how silly this is.
 The three bones in the middle ear use leverage to match the impedance of the fluid in the ear with the impedance of air outside the air to allow the transmission of sound waves.